 Typically, the employee will first sign the ESO, which will stipulate when they can buy company stock.
 This usually occurs once the share price exceeds the exercise price (i.e., the established price at which shares may be bought).
 Once this happens, the employee receives company stock at a discounted price, at which point they may sell it for a profit or hold onto it indefinitely in the hopes that the price will further increase.

-Most ESOs are granted on companies that are publicly traded, however private companies can design their own ESO-adjacent programs to make up for other lacking benefits or lower salaries, or implement an ESO program prior to an initial public offering (IPO).
+Most ESOs are granted on companies that are publicly traded, however private companies can design their own ESO-adjacent programs to make up for other lacking global employee benefits or lower salaries, or implement an ESO program prior to an initial public offering (IPO).

 Types of Employee Stock Options